dmitry-shchetinin/LineFlow/README.md

 - - - -

 ## Building library in C/C++
-LINEFLOW can be built on Windows, Linux or Mac.
+LineFlow can be built on Windows, Linux or Mac.
 There are no external dependencies; the only requirement is a C compiler.
 Below is the instruction on how to build the library on different OS.

 ### Windows (with Visual Studio)